technyon/nuki_hub/README.md

 In a browser navigate to the IP address assigned to the ESP32 via DHCP (often found in the web interface of your internet router) or static IP.<br><br>
 Next click on "MQTT Configuration" and enter the address and port (usually 1883) of your MQTT broker and a username and password if required by your MQTT broker.<br>
 <br>
-The firmware supports SSL encryption for MQTT, however most people don't use this.<br>
+The firmware supports SSL encryption for MQTT.<br>
 See the "[MQTT Encryption](#mqtt-encryption-optional)" section of this README.

 ## Pairing with a Nuki Lock (1.0-4.0) or Opener